Categories

 Additionally, create your version of an operating budget based on gathered information, and compare it to the actual running budget the property currently has in place.
 The budget will help you determine what the net property income is.

-8. Opportunities for Revenue Growth
+8. Opportunities For Revenue Growth

 Looking at the net property income, you can determine whether there are opportunities for growth with the same revenue.
 You can compare rents and determine whether the rate is fair or there’s headroom to raise the rent.